 Winter rains flood the Swamp during June/July and waterbirds move in rapidly to utilise food resources such as crop remnants and invertebrates.
-Species include the Australian Grebe, White-faced Heron, Sacred Ibis, Pacific Black Duck, Grey Teal, Australasian Shoveler, Hardhead and Black-winged Stilt.
+Species include the Australian Grebe, White-faced Heron, Sacred Ibis, Black Swan, Pacific Black Duck, Grey Teal, Australasian Shoveler, Hardhead and Black-winqed Stilt.
 At the end of this period most of these species leave the Swamp.
 Other species, which arrive during this period, such as the Black Swan, Marsh Harrier, Purple Swamphen, Spotless Crake and Little Grassbird, stay until the Swamp dries out.

 August, September and to some extent October are the lean deep-water months.
 The water level rises to approximately 0.8 m and falls to around 0.6 m by the end of October.
 During this period numbers of the Blue-billed Duck are greatest, followed by Musk Ducks.
-These species are diving ducks, feeding on animal and plant life on the bottom of the Swamp.
+These species are diving ducks, feeding on animal and plant life on the bottom of the Swamp -

 When water levels fall in late October and November waterbird numbers triple.
-Species such as the Australian Pelican, Little Pied Cormorant, White-faced Heron, Great Egret, Australian Shelduck, Eurasian Coot, Wood Sandpiper and Clamorous Reed-warbler arrive.
+Numbers of Australian Pelican, Little Pied Cormorant, White-faced Heron, Great Egret, Australian Shelduck, Eurasian Coot and Wood Sandpiper increase considerably.
 Numbers of Sacred Ibis, Pacific Black Duck, Grey Teal, Australasian Shoveler and Hardhead increase as water levels drop.